 You can begin your journey to understanding the system using enneagram diagrams.
 If you can not find one readily, you can sketch it out yourself.
 The diagram consists of a circle, large enough to have nine numbers placed around its circumference, like a clock.
 The numbers are from 1 to 9.
 Each number represents one of the types of personality.

 Inside the circle, the numbers connect by some lines.
 Numbers 6, 3, and 9 connect to form a triangle; however, the other lines’ shape is irregular.
 Number 1 connects to numbers 7 and 4, while number 7 also connects with number 5, and number 4 connects with number 2.
 Number 8 connects with numbers 5 and 2.

 So, each number connects directly to two numbers.
 The connection between the numbers shows the relationship between personality types.
-This indicates that although you might have a dominant personality type, you can possess other personality types.
+This indicates that although you might have a dominant center or personality type, you can possess other personality types.
 The types connect with wings, arrows, and triads.

 When you find yourself acting in a way you usually wouldn't, you are most likely operating on your wing type.
 Since each type’s wing is one of the types next to it on both sides, your wing may belong to another triad.
 For example, if you are a type Two, you can have a One-wing or a Three-wing.
 Some observations reveal that some people may have both wings, but one dominates the other.